WebApiContrib/CollectionJson.Net/readme.md

 CollectionJson ships with several nuget packages that are factored for client and server scenarios.

-* [WebApiContrib.CollectionJson] (https://www.nuget.org/packages/WebApiContrib.CollectionJson) - Object Model for working with CJ documents.
+* [CollectionJson] (https://www.nuget.org/packages/CollectionJson) - Object Model for working with CJ documents.
 Also contains helpers.
-* [WebApiContrib.Formatting.CollectionJson.Client] (https://www.nuget.org/packages/WebApiContrib.Formatting.CollectionJson.Client) - Contains formatter for creating/consuming CJ documents with `HttpClient` or ASP.NET Web API.
+* [CollectionJson.Client] (https://www.nuget.org/packages/CollectionJson.Client) - Contains formatter for creating/consuming CJ documents with `HttpClient` or ASP.NET Web API.
-* [WebApiContrib.Formatting.CollectionJson.Server] (https://www.nuget.org/packages/WebApiContrib.Formatting.CollectionJson.Server) - Contains controllers for implementing the CJ protocol in ASP.NET Web API.
+* [CollectionJson.Server] (https://www.nuget.org/packages/CollectionJson.Server) - Contains controllers for implementing the CJ protocol in ASP.NET Web API.
-* [WebApiContrib.Formatting.CollectionJson] (https://www.nuget.org/packages.WebApiContrib.CollectionJson) - Meta package for backward compatability, pulls in WebApiContrib.Formatting.CollectioJson.Server.

 ## Returning a read document from a server
 To create a new read document instantiate a `Collection` instance.
 The `CollectionJsonFormatter` will write this out to the CollectionJson format.